Skip to content

 3. hemp fleece

-An interesting alternative, especially for shipments where temperature plays a role, is hemp fleece.
-The useful plant hemp has similar heat conduction properties to polystyrene, which is often used for thermal shipments.
-It keeps cold goods cool (in combination with dry ice even at -18° Celsius) and warm products warm.
+An interesting alternative, especially for shipments where temperature is an issue, is hemp fleece.
+The useful plant hemp has similar properties in terms of heat conduction as Styrofoam, which is often used for thermal shipments.
+It Keeps cold goods cool (in combination with dry ice even at -18° Celsius) and warm products warm.

 You can order versatile hemp mats here*